Catalog of Federal Domestic Assistance (CFDA) Number: 84.330B.

 Note for Mail or Hand Delivery of Paper Applications:

 If you mail or hand deliver your application to the Department—

 (1) You must indicate on the envelope and—if not provided by the Department—in Item 11 of the SF 424 the CFDA number, including suffix letter, if any, of the program under which you are submitting your application; and

 (2) The Application Control Center will mail to you a notification of receipt of your grant application.
 If you do not receive this notification within 15 business days from the application deadline date, you should call the U.S. Department of Education Application Control Center at (202) 245-6288.

 V. Application Review Information

-The Department intends to fund, at some level, all applications that meet the minimum Requirements for Approval of Application as described in the application package for this program and that demonstrate need for new or additional funds to pay advanced placement exam fees on behalf of low-Start Printed Page 46754income students for school year 2009-2010.
+The Department intends to fund, at some level, all applications that meet the minimum Requirements for Approval of Application as described in the application package for this program and that demonstrate need for new or additional funds to pay advanced placement exam fees on behalf of low-income students for school year 2007-2008.